 Proposals from multiple student organizations that seek to promote a cross-fertilization of ideas are particularly welcome, especially those that occur in unexpected and creative ways.
 Collaborations between student organizations that have not worked together in the past are encouraged.

 - Faculty or Staff.
 Faculty and staff members may initiate and co-lead proposals, but to maintain a student-centric focus, all proposals must include genuine co-leadership from student(s) in the design and implementation phases.

 What should a proposal include?

-The application form for the LSA Democracy in Action Fund will be available in January 2017
+The application form for the LSA Democracy in Action Fund is now open!

 In addition to addressing one or more of the Fund goals above, proposals also must meet the following criteria: